 If you haven’t already, be sure to check out this video for instructions on how to make perfect little balls with yeast dough.
 No fancy twisting, knotting, or similar frustration required.

-Two ways to form a wreath out of dinner rolls:
+Two ways to form a wreath out of yeast rolls:

 Here’s another option, just because I’m having fun with this recipe.